 Put 70+ Years of Combined Legal Experience on Your Side

 If you have been accused of or arrested for vehicular homicide in Ohio, you could face years in prison if convicted.
 You may face heavy fines and lose your driver’s license, as well as face collateral consequences like a ruined reputation, loss of professional licenses, and many others.
 You must act quickly and involve an attorney to defend your rights.
+If you’ve been accused of vehicular homicide, contact our Cleveland vehicular homicide lawyers today.

 At Patituce & Associates, LLC, we represent defendants in Cleveland and the surrounding areas against all types of vehicular homicide charges, including aggravated vehicular homicide and vehicular manslaughter.
 These cases often also involve DUI or traffic violations, and they may involve complex technical matters related to blood alcohol levels or accident reconstruction.
 As a team of experienced criminal defense attorneys led by two former prosecutors, we understand the nuances of these matters and can build credible arguments for our clients as we protect their interests.